Recruiting our Students

 - Part time or casual jobs

-Our employer jobs portal MyBucksCareer is FREE OF CHARGE and is the best place to promote vacancies to our current and past students.
+Our employer jobs portal MyBucksCareer is FREE to use and is the best place to promote vacancies to our current students and recent alumni.

-Bucks students study in specific vocational areas, with the aim of becoming industry specialists or transferring their skills to general graduate opportunities.
+Buckinghamshire New University students study in specific vocational areas, with the aim of becoming industry specialists, or transferring their skills to general graduate opportunities.

 We support all our students to develop their strengths in: